 Leave out an ingredient, or don’t add enough of it, and you will wind up with a gloppy, inedible mess that doesn’t stand up to what it could have been.
 Each ingredient must be finely measured to perform in the right combination of other ingredients.

 The same goes for your portfolio.
-The ‘cake’ you’re making with your allocations of stocks, bonds, real estate and other classes of investments, will be uniquely yours, and that blend works together for, ideally, the best outcome for you.
+The ‘cake’ you’re making with your allocations of stocks, bonds, real estate and other classes of investments, will be uniquely yours.
+That blend works together for, ideally, the best outcome for you.

-Being diversified with your investments is very important, since different sectors of the market may be performing in different ways, depending on what’s going on in the world.
+Being diversified with your investments is very important.
+This is because different sectors of the market may be performing in different ways depending on what’s going on in the world.
 For instance, large cap funds may be on the upswing, while small cap funds may be headed into a bit of a slump.
 If you’re properly diversified, you’ll see your large caps gain, and breathe a sigh of relief that all of your eggs aren’t in that small cap basket for what could be a very distressing couple of weeks, months or even years.